ksator/junos-automation-with-NAPALM/README.md

 ## How to use NAPALM with Ansible
-For help with Ansible you can refer to https://github.com/ksator/ansible-training-for-junos-automation
+For help with Ansible you can refer to [this repo](https://github.com/ksator/ansible-training-for-junos-automation)

 ## How to use the NAPALM pack for StackStorm
-- For help with StackStorm you can refer to https://github.com/ksator/junos-automation-with-stackstorm
+- For help with StackStorm you can refer to [this repo](https://github.com/ksator/junos-automation-with-stackstorm)
-- For help regarding the NAPALM pack for StackStorm you can refer to https://github.com/ksator/junos-automation-with-stackstorm/wiki/06.-napalm-pack
+- For help regarding the NAPALM pack for StackStorm you can refer to [this doc](https://github.com/ksator/junos-automation-with-stackstorm/wiki/06.-napalm-pack)

 ## How to use NAPALM with SaltStack
-- For help with SaltStack you can refer to https://github.com/ksator/junos-automation-with-saltstack
+- For help with SaltStack you can refer to [this repo](https://github.com/ksator/junos-automation-with-saltstack)
-- For help with SaltStack and NAPALM you can refer to https://www.nanog.org/sites/default/files/NANOG68%20Network%20Automation%20with%20Salt%20and%20NAPALM%20Mircea%20Ulinic%20Cloudflare%20(1).pdf
+- For help with SaltStack and NAPALM you can refer to [this presentation](https://www.nanog.org/sites/default/files/NANOG68%20Network%20Automation%20with%20Salt%20and%20NAPALM%20Mircea%20Ulinic%20Cloudflare%20(1).pdf)